rhertzog/distro-tracker/docs/design.rst

 Views and Templates
 +++++++++++++++++++

-The core views are found in :mod:`pts.core.views` and are extremely thin.
+The core views are found in :mod:`distro_tracker.core.views` and are extremely thin.

 The package page view only finds the correct package model instance and passes it on to available panels.
 It renders a template which includes each